Skip to content

 Plugin ID: shelldot.payload.default

-This template is designed for the generation of payloads compatible with Windows 64 bit systems, emphasizing a critical configuration parameter, "type," which determines the nature of the generated payload.
+This template is designed for the generation of 64 & 32 bit payloads compatible with Windows systems, emphasizing a critical configuration parameter, "type," which determines the nature of the generated payload.
 Available options for the "type" parameter include:

 Configuration values: